JGL/CCIDiploma-SpringSummer2020/README.md

 Remember that small, short, technical exercises can be the root of much bigger ideas and projects that could last a lifetime.

-## Week 1 (week 39 of 52, commencing Monday 23rd September 2019) - Introduction and Remembering
+## Week 1 (week 7 of 52, commencing Monday 10th February 2020) - Introduction

 ### Monday - Introduction to Unit 4 - Coding for Collaborative App Development